New York Style Pizza Recipe: Authentic NY Pizza for Home Ovens

 Stretching the Dough Ball and Dressing the Pizza

-1. Prepare Bench/Dusting Flour: Prepare a wide bowl or plate and fill it with a generous amount of bench flour.
-It’s recommended to use durum semolina, but regular white flour works well too.
+1. Prepare Bench/Dusting Flour: Prepare a wide bowl or plate and fill it with a generous amount of dusting flour.
+Plain white flour works well.

 2. Prepare the Transfer Tool (Pizza Peel): Prepare the tool you will use to transfer the pizza into the oven.
 If you have a pizza peel, use it; otherwise, use a large tray lined with parchment paper.
 If using parchment paper, place it on the peel or tray that will be used for transferring the pizza.